orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

 This whitepaper will aim at elaborating on the obligations, restrictions, and penalties that will be imposed to Stewards.

-From the elaboration on the legal text, we will outline the missing pieces / documents / procedures that Stewards need to have to fulfil their obligations.
+From the elaboration on the legal text, we will outline the required elements, documents, and procedures for Stewards to fulfill their obligations.

 The goal is NOT to provide a definition or guidance about who is and who is not a steward for an Product with Digital Element qualifying as Open Source Software.